Adamskoullos/Nuxt-Guide/3-Hosting-And-Deployment.md

 - Feature branches
 - Hot fix branches

 Both Staging and Master branches are hosted within AWS S3 buckets.
-AWS CloudFront CND is used for fast delivery of the app to users.
+AWS CloudFront CDN is used for fast delivery of the app to users.

 AWS Amplify is the CLI/console used to manage the hosting and deployment.
 Each merge into either the Staging or Master branch triggers the automatic re-build and re-deployment of the front-end.
 This is done as a hot deploy so there is never any down time of live applications.
 AWS Amplify provides a powerful CLI as well as the console to easily view and monitor applications.